NormandaleWells/CSn/CS1/Basic-algorithms-subranges.md

 ```
 For convenience, comments will use `a[lo:hi)` as a shortcut
 for "all the elements of a starting with `lo`
-up to but no including `hi`".
+up to but not including `hi`".

 For now, we will assume that `0 <= lo <= hi <= a.length`,
 and let the underlying language signal an error if not.
-Later on, we'll handle these errors explicitly - see the section on preconditions.
+Later on, we'll handle these errors explicitly - see the section on [preconditions](Preconditions.md).

 We'll keep the original versions for convenience,
 but they'll be modified to simply call the version that takes a sub-range,